MASTER COURSE SYLLABUS

-- Diagnose poor stopping, noise, vibration, pulling, grabbing, dragging or pedal pulsation concerns; determine necessary action.
+- Diagnose poor stopping, noise, vibration, pulling, grabbing, dragging or pedal pulsation concerns; determine needed action.

-- Remove, clean, inspect, and measure brake drum diameter; determine necessary action.
+- Remove, clean, and inspect brake drum; measure brake drum diameter; determine serviceability.

-- Refinish brake drum and measure final drum diameter, compare with specifications.
+- Refinish brake drum and measure final drum diameter; compare with specification.

-- Remove clean, and inspect brake shoes, springs, pins, clips, levers, adjusters/self-adjusters, other related brake hardware, and backing support plates: lubricate and reassemble.
+- Remove, clean, inspect, and/or replace brake shoes, springs, pins, clips, levers, adjusters/self-adjusters, other related brake hardware, and backing support plates; lubricate and reassemble.